aidenchia-taiger/char-recognizer/README.md

 `MODEL_NAME` should be the name of a trained model under the `../models` directory.

 ### Things to Note
-- The `--model` command line argument should be the name of a model, not a path.
-Suppose `alpha.h5` is a model under the `models` directory, then the correct command line argument should be `--model alpha`, NOT `--model ../alpha.h5` or `--model alpha.h5`
+- The `--model` command line argument should be the name of a model without its extension, and not a path.
+Suppose `alpha.h5` is a model under the `models` directory, then the correct command line argument should be `--model alpha`, NOT `--model ../models/alpha.h5` or `--model alpha.h5`
 - Each file has multiple command line arguments some of which are optional.
 Use `-h` to inspect all.
 - The `test.py` file is used to test the performance of the CNN itself, and hence it will not work on a directory of word or document images